robinyms78/gamify-api/gamify-demo/src/test/achievement-testing-instructions.md

 ```

 Expected output:
-- The script should execute all API endpoints successfully
+- The script should execute all API endpoints successfully.
-- You should see JSON responses for each endpoint
+- You should see JSON responses for each endpoint as they are tested.
-- The final message should be "Test completed successfully"
+- The final message should be "Test completed successfully".

 ### Step 5: Check Test Coverage